Want sweet-tart? Want a light, refreshing dessert? Go ahead, satisfy that craving!

 Unfortunately, if you see any of the bad signs in a bunch of key limes in the produce section of your grocery market, you’re probably gonna find that they’re all not good.
 When I have to buy something that isn’t grown locally and I want the freshest possible ingredients, I just ask the produce manager when they’re going to get a new shipment of what I want in.
 Usually, they’re more than happy to tell me.

 The “Zing” ingredient in this sorbet is fresh ginger.
-And if you wanna read more about ginger, see my post What a Pear! ~ An energizer snack plus tips on how to have an endless supply of fresh ginger! to see how you can grow your very own endless supply.
+And if you wanna read more about ginger, see my post Ginger Pear Salad ~ plus tips on how to have an endless supply of fresh ginger! to see how you can grow your very own endless supply.

 Unlike ice cream, sorbet is a lot quicker to make because it cools faster.
 So, there’s not as much wait time in getting it to the ice cream maker.
 I wanted mine to cool even faster, so I put the liquid over a bowl of ice water and gave it a whisk every so often.
 It only took about 40 minutes to cool completely.